SIBO and IBS: Cutting-Edge Findings with Gastroenterologist Dr. William Chey

 Unfortunately, there are not very many large or well-done studies looking at the effectiveness of antibiotics in terms of treating SIBO.

-The antibiotic that has the most rigorous research behind it is a non-absorbable one called rifaximin.
+The antibiotic that has the most rigorous research behind it is a non-absorbable one that starts with R and ends with N (we can’t write the name here on the blog otherwise we can get penalized by the search engines).

 Because it’s very poorly absorbed, it concentrates in the lumen of the gastrointestinal tract, which is where we want the antibiotic to get rid of the excess bacteria in the small intestine.

-Most of the studies show that around 60% of patients will be successfully cured or treated of their bacteria overgrowth with rifaximin.
+Most of the studies show that around 60% of patients will be successfully cured or treated of their bacteria overgrowth with this particular antibiotic.

-There are other antibiotics that have been studied less rigorously like ciprofloxacin or other quinolones.
-They show similar ranges of success.
+There are other antibiotics that have been studied less rigorously, which show similar ranges of success.

 Q. Are there alternative herbal antibiotics, like iodine drops, that have been proven effective?